 When looking at the specs for frames, the rake and stretch indicate the difference from a stock frame.
 The stretch in the downtubes ('up') is how much higher than stock the frame will be.
 The stretch in the backbone ('out') is how much longer than stock your frame will be.
 This effects the fitment of parts, as you can see.
 When rake is described, it is always in degrees.
 This is how far out it puts your front fork.
 (This can also be accomplished with raked triple trees, and sometimes this is a better way to pass inspection with very extended front ends.)
 Rake is where you should be careful It is the angle of the front end, and effects handling.

 Tech Tip #9: Rake and Trail:

-Click here to use the handy dandy RAKE AND TRAIL CALCULATOR - This is for your use, but is just for fun and information.
+Click here to use the handy dandy RAKE AND TRAIL CALCULATOR (new link, opens in new page)- This is for your use, but is just for fun and information.
 We cannot be responsible for the accuracy of this tool.
 Please back up your calculations.

 Tech Tip #10 - For Suspension and Shock tech information, terms, and FAQ click here.

 Tech Tip #11 - Instruction Sheets: